benc-uk/aks-samples/1b-advanced/readme.md

 ../common/remove.sh
 ```

-# Advanced: Persistence for MongoDB
-Use `mongodb-persist.yaml` instead of `mongodb.yaml` to deploy MongoDB with a StatefulSet and persistent volume to hold its data.
-You can pass the string "persist" as a 2nd parameter to the `demo.sh` or `quick.sh` scripts to deploy in this mode

 # Advanced: Manual DNS and Ingress
 If not using the *'HTTP application routing add-on'* and have your own DNS domain/zone plus have manually installed an ingress controller (e.g. NGINX), the steps are broadly the same.
 - Create an A record pointing to the public IP of your ingress controller's service (exercise left to reader).